 This section explains how to achieve high availability (HA) in the License Manager.
-This post-installation task is optional but highly recommended unless you are only testing this tool.
+This post-installation task is optional but necessary if you want to avoid having a single point of failure in the production environment of Denodo.

 Periodically, each component sends a request to the License Manager to keep running.
 If for some reason, the License Manager does not respond (e.g. the host where the License Manager runs is down), there is a grace period of 5 days.
-During this period, the Denodo server still works and it keeps trying to renew the license.
-After 5 days of the License Manager not responding, the component shuts down.
+During this period, the Denodo server still runs normally and it keeps trying to renew the license.
+After 5 days of the License Manager not responding, the component will shut down.
+Note that during the grace period, the component will still run.
+However, if you stop it, you will not be able to start it again because a Denodo component will only start if it reaches the License manager.

 Your license must allow running two License Manager servers in active-passive HA configuration.

-Log into the Solution Manager administration tool you just installed and configure it to use an external database.
-The section Setting-Up and External Database explains how to do this.
+Log in to the Solution Manager administration tool you just installed and configure it to use an external database.
+The section Setting-Up an External Database explains how to do this.

 This License Manager of this installation will be the primary License Manager.